mauricemach/coffeekup/README.md

 ## Caveats

 Like Markaby, not the fastest horse in the stable.
-Run "cake benchmark" for details.
+Run `cake benchmark` for details.
 In the context of node's screaming performance though, maybe it won't matter as much as it did for Markaby in the MRI.
 Your feedback is appreciated.

 ## Compatibility

-Tested with node 0.2.0-0.2.1 and CoffeeScript 0.9.2.
+Tested with node 0.2.0-0.2.1 and CoffeeScript 0.9.3.